Eurovision Young Musicians 2022: Jury members

 On 5 July 2022, France Télévisions announced the jurors of the competition.
 The jurors for the final are Lithuanian pianist and chair of the jury Mūza Rubackytė, Swiss oboist Nora Cismondi, director of the Festival Radio France Montpellier Jean-Pierre Rousseau, French cellist Christian-Pierre La Marca, and Albanian violinist Tedi Papavrami.

 Participants and results

-For a country to be eligible for potential participation in the Eurovision Young Musicians, it must be an active member of the European Broadcasting Union (EBU).
+For a country to be eligible for potential participation in Eurovision Young Musicians, it must be an active member of the European Broadcasting Union (EBU).
 Nine countries participated in the competition, the lowest number since 1984.
 Of the participants, Austria and France returned after being absent the previous edition, while 11 nations that had participated in the last edition did not return this year.
 Non-returning countries included Albania, Estonia, Greece, Hungary, Israel, Malta, Russia, San Marino, Slovenia, Spain and United Kingdom.
 The winner of the event was the Czech Republic with Daniel Matejča's violin performance of the 3rd and 4th mvt from Violin Concerto No. 1 by D. Shostakovich.